 Beware Beer and Other Alcoholic Drinks

 Some would have you believe that beer contains B complex vitamins, but they are not bioavailable.
 In fact, ethanol – found in alcoholic drinks – inhibits the absorption of vitamins B1, B2, B3 and B7 and folic acid with alcoholics deficient in all of these.

 Frequent alcohol consumption can lead to a deficiency in B12 and impact your Vitamin B12 levels by impairing your absorption of Vitamin B12, depleting your Vitamin B12 storage and promoting inadequate nutrition.
 Therefore, limiting your intake is best recommended.

 Nevertheless, Vitamin B complex supplementation can help reduce hangover symptoms and can be taken the morning or night after a hangover.

 Do Vitamin B Supplements Work?

 If you are low in energy or mood, ‘catch everything going’ or suffer from digestive disorders, you could benefit from taking a daily B complex or Vitamin B12 supplement.
 It’s best to get checked out by a medical expert and not self-diagnose though.

-If your symptoms are mild, taking a good quality daily supplement could certainly help.
+Vitamin B supplement that is suitable for your medical needs.
+Additionally, if your symptoms are mild, taking a good quality daily supplement could certainly help.